Virginia Burn Injury Lawyer

 Severe burn injuries often require extensive medical treatment such as multiple surgeries, potential skin grafts, and plastic surgery, and may result in the victim’s inability to work.
 The psychological aftermath of burn injuries can include depression, anxiety, post-traumatic stress disorder, and sleep disturbances.

-Our experienced burn injury lawyers at Regan Zambri Long have the expertise to assess the value of these damages, including past, current, and future medical expenses, as well as long-term pain and suffering.
+Our experienced burn injury attorneys at Regan Zambri Long have the expertise to assess the value of these damages, including past, current, and future medical expenses, as well as long-term pain and suffering.

 Our attorneys are prepared to diligently pursue the maximum compensation possible to help you during this painful time.
 As we work on a contingency fee basis, you will not be responsible for any legal fees unless we successfully recover compensation for your claim.